 By using other tactics to connect with their niche, companies can also establish themselves as thought leaders in the industry.
 They can do this through guest posting or even creating owned media that supports the brand.

 The key to generating buzz about a product or service is to start the outreach process before the actual launch.
 Through social media, Musk has built hype and drop hints to get people excited about his product launches.

 This tweet brought much curiosity towards Tesla and served as a great PR tactic.
 While it did not specify what was happening, people were merely waiting for the announcement to hit.
-While the announcement was just that Tesla cars were going to include self-driving hardware, the volume of posts and people trying to figure out what was going on generated quite a lot of free marketing exposure.
+While the announcement was just that Tesla cars were going to include self-driving hardware.
+The volume of posts and people trying to figure out what was going on generated quite a lot of free marketing exposure.

 Now, as mentioned before, Musk has the ability and budget to create products just for the sole purpose of generating buzz.
-For example, when Musk’s Boring Company wanted to create some cash for their Hyperloop and Loop, they created flamethrowers and “Dad Hats” to generate buzz about it.
+For example, when Musk’s Boring Company wanted to create some cash for their Hyperloop and Loop.
+They created flamethrowers and “Dad Hats” to generate buzz about it.

 “Musk’s Boring Company sold both flamethrowers and “Dad Hats.”
 But Elon Musk and The Boring Company aren’t really in the business of hats and flamethrowers.
 They were just a media-worthy way of generating cash for the company’s real focus — Hyperloop and Loop.
-Instantly, a link was created between flamethrowers and Musk’s high-speed underground public transportation projects.
+Instantly, a link was create between flamethrowers and Musk’s high-speed underground public transportation projects.

 The purpose of a product is usually to make a profit.
 When you sell more, you make more to sell.
 But products and profits can be utilized in other ways, too.
 Elon Musk has shown here that one cannot overlook the power of a product to generate buzz, and funding, for an enormous undertaking.” – Louise Howorth, Account Executive at Braithwaite Communications.